JNGO27/Filmpire-JNGO27/README.md

-This personal portfolio project was built with Next.js, TypeScript, and CSS Modules.
-It features a clean and modern design, showcasing my work and accomplishments in web development.
+This Movie Exploration Project project was built with React.js, Redux Toolkit, CSS Modules, and TMDB API.
+It features a clean and modern design, showcasing a large variety of movies to explore.

 Application in Action
 Visit the application live demo.